Copyright © 2012 VBAC Facts - All Rights Reserved. Do not repost or use without permission.

 The [American] College [of Obstetricians and Gynecologists] maintains that a TOLAC is most safely undertaken where staff can immediately provide an emergency cesarean, but recognizes that such resources may not be universally available.

-They acknowledged how the phrase “immediately available” in their last recommendation were used to support VBAC bans:
+They acknowledged how the phrase “immediately available” in their last recommendation was used to support VBAC bans:

 And they now support hospitals who do not meet the “immediately available” standard attending VBACs: